Modern Causal Inference Approaches to Improve Power for Subgroup Analysis in Randomized Controlled Trials: Practical considerations

 For \texttt{covbal0}, we suggest using Gaussian process regression as described in detail in the section below.
 For \texttt{riesz}, we suggest learning the nuisance functions using generalized linear models and setting the algorithm space denoted $\mathcal{A}$ to be the space of neural networks.
 To compute estimates given this choice for $\mathcal{A}$ we suggest using either R package \texttt{SuperRiesz} or \texttt{RieszNet}.
-If enough sample data is available to allow for cross-fitting we recommend setting $\mathcal{A}$ to be the set of random forests, and using the \texttt{ForestRiesz} package in R, which was shown in \cite{chernozhukov2021automatic} to see performance gains. \\
+If enough sample data is available to allow for cross-fitting it is possible to consider setting $\mathcal{A}$ to be the set of random forests, and using the \texttt{ForestRiesz} package in R. This alternative which was shown in \cite{chernozhukov2021automatic} to have performance gains, but we note that the \texttt{ForestRiesz} package specifically was not uded in our simulation. \\

 \ignore{ Learning the Riesz representer as described in \ref{sec:autodml} required minimizing the loss function \ref{autodmlmin} over an algorithm space denoted $\mathcal{A}$ which needs to be specified by the researcher.
 In this work we used the R package \texttt{SuperRiesz} which sets $\mathcal{A}$ as the space of neural networks.
 Alternatively one may have chosen the algorithm space to be the set of random forests and estimated the Riesz representer using the R package \texttt{ForestRiesz}.
 In \cite{chernozhukov2021automatic} the authors explore using both neural networks and random forest in their simulated experiments and real world application, obtaining comparable results.
 The authors do note that the forest based approach did see performance gains from cross fitting, a technique which we did not employ in this work for reasons we will explain in a subsequent section. \\ }